glacials/splits-io/README.md

 out of it every time we want to display them.
 Everything in DynamoDB can theoretically be recreated from what's stored in S3.

 To shim DynamoDB on your local machine, run Amazon's official [DynamoDB local][dynamodb-local].
-If you're on MacOS, you can install this with just
+If you're on macOS, you can install this with just
 ```bash
 brew tap glacials/splits-io